 If you are looking for information about how to transfer your giffgaff number to another giffgaff SIM, please have a look at this article about SIM Swap.

+A PAC (Porting Authorisation Code) is required to transfer a mobile number from one UK network to a different UK network.
 You can transfer any UK mobile phone number to giffgaff, provided you have fulfilled any contractual agreement you may have with your previous service provider.
 If you're still locked into a contract, it may be possible for you to leave it early although you may be charged a fee - typically this would be your remaining line rental.

 What happens to my credit?

-The credit and/or goodybag on your giffgaff account will be available after your number has transferred in, although it will be removed from your account during the transfer.
+Your existing airtime credit and/or goodybag on your giffgaff account will be available after your number has transferred in, although it will be removed from your account during the transfer.